 You can go over the details, discuss the rate and know where your money is in the process.

 - You can use a bank or money transfer specialist to send money from Dubai to the UK.

 - It generally takes 2-4 working days to complete.

 - The cost is a combination of exchange rates and transfer fees.

-- Some money transfer specialists are online-only platforms; however some offer guidance on exchange rates and personal assistance.
+- Some money transfer specialists can offer guidance on exchange rates.

 - If a company is Authorised by the FCA, it will use safeguarded client accounts.

-As an independent money transfer specialist, we have far lower overheads than the big banks.
-This allows us to pass on the savings to you.
+We have far lower overheads than the big banks, allowing us to pass on the savings to you.

 We regularly help British expats living in Dubai move their money back to the UK with great exchange rates and no fees.

 One thing that sets us apart from banks and other providers is that we can discuss and agree on the right time to exchange your money.